It has been another busy week and the children did so well in the Catapult workshop.

-Saffron's PE days for next week are Monday and Thursday.
+This term, Saffron's PE days are Tuesday and Wednesday.

 | Autumn 1: | Autumn 2: | Spring 1: | Spring 2: | Summer 1: | Summer 2: | |